-If you or a loved one is dealing with substance addiction educating yourself is the first place to start.
+If you or a loved one is dealing with substance addiction, educating yourself about the drug slang terms commonly used is the first place to start.
 Information ranging from different drugs to co-occurring disorders and treatment options is a great place to start.
 Another topic to educate yourself on is drug slang.

 In addition to slang words, specific emojis have been linked to different drug use.
 Although not a one-case-fits-all scenario, if you see symbols such as a pill, syringe, diamond, or maple leaf, there may be a reason for concern.

 The stimulant drug Adderall is very commonly misused.
 When taken, Adderall helps improve attention spans, hyperactivity, and impulse control.
 Users often experience increased focus, a rush of energy, a sense of well-being, and increased feelings of confidence.
 Those seemingly positive effects are why it’s a common drug for students, athletes, and even professionals.

 Common drug slang for Adderall includes: